anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 ## 4. Active Decisions & Considerations

-*   **Firebase Functions User Creation Trigger:** Switched from `beforeUserCreated` (blocking) to `functions.auth.user().onCreate` (non-blocking, 1st gen) for `processSignUp` to resolve deployment errors related to GCIP project requirements and align with user's provided documentation.
-This means custom claims are set *after* user creation, and a Realtime Database flag is used to prompt client-side token refresh.
+*   **Firebase Functions User Creation Trigger & Token Refresh:** Switched from `beforeUserCreated` (blocking) to `functions.auth.user().onCreate` (non-blocking, 1st gen) for `processSignUp`.
+Custom claims are set *after* user creation. **The explicit server-side mechanism to prompt client-side token refresh has been removed from `processSignUp`.**
 *   **Logging in Firebase Functions:** Replaced `firebase-functions/logger` with standard `console.log` and `console.error` as per user instruction.
 *   **Resolved TypeScript Error:** The TypeScript error `Property 'auth' does not exist on type 'typeof import("d:/repos/property-manager-pro/functions/node_modules/firebase-functions/lib/v2/index")'` for the `functions.auth.user().onCreate` trigger has been resolved.
-This was addressed by explicitly importing `auth` and `database` from `firebase-functions` in `functions/src/index.ts`, ensuring correct type resolution for v1 functions when mixed with v2 functions.
+This was addressed by explicitly importing `auth` (and previously `database`, which is now removed from `processSignUp`'s direct imports) from `firebase-functions` in `functions/src/index.ts`, ensuring correct type resolution for v1 functions when mixed with v2 functions.
 *   **Temporary Root `users` collection:** New direct sign-ups are temporarily stored in a root `users` collection.
 A future mechanism (e.g., invitation acceptance, admin assignment) will be needed to move/link these users to their respective `organizations/{orgId}/users` or `organizations/{orgId}/properties/{propId}/residents` paths.

 ## 5. Important Patterns & Preferences